-No, it is not secure and we only recommend using it when security is not required/important e.g. If you are streaming content that requires an IP in a different location.
+No, it is not secure and should only be used where security is not required/important e.g. If you are streaming content that requires an IP in a different location.
 To understand why it is not secure read on.

 For wide compatibility with client devices and ease of setup the L2TP/IPSec service uses a pre-shared key for authentication.
-This key is published on the IVPN website and is therefore accessible by anyone.
+This key is often published on a VPN providers website and is therefor accessible by anyone.

-However this pre-shared key is not used to encrypt the data between your device and our VPN servers, only to authenticate the server to the client device.
+However this pre-shared key is not used to encrypt the data between your device and the VPN servers, only to authenticate the server to the client device.
 A passive adversary eavesdropping on the connection is unable to decrypt the tunnel data.
-However there does exist a risk of an active MITM (Man in the middle attack) where the adversary impersonates our server and is then able to decrypt and eavesdrop on the connection.
+However there does exist a risk of an active MITM (Man in the middle attack) where the adversary impersonates the VPN server and is then able to decrypt and eavesdrop on the connection.

-This capability requires some technical sophistication on the part of the attacker but the possibility is very real and therefore we strongly recommend that customers who require security use an OpenVPN based client e.g the IVPN client.
+This capability requires some technical sophistication on the part of the attacker but the possibility is very real and therefore we strongly recommend that customers who require security use an OpenVPN based VPN service.
 Furthermore leaked NSA presentations released by the "Der Spiegel" publication indicate that IKE is being exploited in an unknown manner to decrypt IPSec traffic.

 Further technical info